 The US has been ramping up vaccination efforts over the past couple of months.
-The country is currently vaccinating around 3 million people a day, and one in five adults are now fully vaccinated.
-Since April 19, all adults in the US are eligible to get a shot.
+The country is currently vaccinating around 2 million people a day — a decline from mid-April's 3 million daily high – and now some 117 million Americans are fully vaccinated.
+But the program still has a long way to go.

-The bad news: the number of new COVID-19 cases is still relatively high, with about 50,000 new cases being reported per day.
-That's in part because of variants continuing to spread and states easing restrictions.
+Officials appear hopeful that the vaccination campaign is working, as new COVID-19 cases have started to decline.
+But as restrictions ease, it's important to keep in mind that variants are continuing to spread around the world.
 Meaning: whether you’re fully vaccinated or still waiting to get a shot, make sure you’re taking steps to keep yourself and others safe.

 Your friends might be posting pictures of their vaccine cards on Instagram (more on that below).
 But that doesn’t mean they’re completely protected from COVID-19 just yet.
 The CDC says you're fully vaccinated…